-1. Intensities should generally decrease at the eastern and southern edges of this land unit to form appropriate transitions between the core area and the planned and existing development densities of surrounding land uses.
+- 1. Intensities should generally decrease at the eastern and southern edges of this land unit to form appropriate transitions between Land Unit A and the planned and existing development densities of surrounding land uses.
 Buffering and screening measures should be implemented to protect the integrity of adjacent neighborhoods.
-Higher intensity development should be oriented away from the stable, single-family residential development in Land Unit C.

-- 2. The approximately 20 acres between Centreville Road realigned and Old Centreville Road in the vicinity of Squirrel Hill Road are planned and approved for office or light industrial use for intensities up to a maximum of .45 FAR.
+Higher intensity development should be oriented away from the stable, single-family residential development in Land Unit C. - 2.
+The approximately 20 acres between Centreville Road realigned and Old Centreville Road in the vicinity of Squirrel Hill Road are planned and approved for office or light industrial use for intensities up to a maximum of .45 FAR.
 The development provides for substantial off-site road improvements.
 In addition, properties along existing Centreville Road that are affected by its realignment have been provided with coordinated access to realigned Centreville Road.
 [See Recommendation #4 for additional guidance pertaining to this area.] - 3.
-Agricultural uses exist within this land unit and should be preserved to provide open space and protect natural and ecological resources.
-Parcels 16-3((1))4V and 4Z, located west of Centreville Road, north of Fox Mill Road and south of the Dulles Airport Access Road, are located within an Agricultural and Forestal District.
-At such time as the district expires, it is desirable that this land be acquired for use as a community park to provide active recreation opportunities for employees and residents of the area.
+Parcel 16-3((1))39, located west of Centreville Road, north of Fox Mill Road and south of the Dulles Airport Access Road, was formerly located within an Agricultural and Forestal District which expired in 1997.
+It is desirable that this land be acquired for use as a community park to provide active recreation opportunities for employees and residents of the area.
 Land acquisition and facility development may be achieved through a variety of mechanisms including dedication, donation, or purchase.
-If the land is withdrawn from the district, and not acquired as a park, it is recommended that this land be developed under the conditions outlined above in the General Recommendations section, and that a minimum of 10 acres should be dedicated to the Fairfax County Park Authority to serve the active recreation needs of the employees and residents of the area.
-As an option, all of the density associated with these parcels may be permanently transferred to the core area of Land Unit A provided that the entire site is dedicated to the Park Authority for Community Park use. - 4.
-Should a mechanism be established by the County to permit residential development within the Tax District or the Tax District be amended to allow for the taxing of residential development without increasing the financial burden on other Tax District landowners or the County without their consent, then as an option, the easternmost 40 acres of Parcel 15-4((1))22A, Parcel 16-3((1))9 and Parcel 25-1((1))3A pt. located south of Coppermine Road, east of Horse Pen Road and west of Centreville Road may be appropriate for a mix of multifamily and townhouse residential development within a density range of 12-16 dwelling units per acre.
+If the land is not acquired as a park, it is recommended that this land and any adjacent parcels submitted under a common development plan be developed under the conditions outlined above in the General and Core Area Recommendations, and that a minimum of 10 acres be dedicated to the Fairfax County Park Authority to serve the active recreation needs of the employees and residents of the area.
+As an option, all of the density associated with these parcels may be permanently transferred to the community Park use. - 4.
+Should a mechanism be established by the County to permit residential development within the Tax District or the Tax District be amended to allow for the taxing of residential development without increasing the financial burden on other Tax District landowners or the County without their consent, then as an option, Parcels 15-4((1))22E, 22F, 22G, 22H, and all of 16-3((5)) and 25-1((21)) located south of Coppermine Road, east of Horse Pen Road and west of Centreville Road may be appropriate for a mix of multifamily and townhouse residential development within a density range of 12-16 dwelling units per acre.
 Residential development should be well-buffered to adjoining properties so as not to reduce the feasibility of adjacent land developing in accordance with existing zoning and the recommendations of the Plan for this area.
 Site design should incorporate buffering to the south and west, taking advantage of the existing tree cover for this purpose.
 To ensure efficient and adequate circulation for this area, a public street connection between Coppermine and Horse Pen Roads should be provided.